ChikyuKido/LovelyStats/README.md

 ### Introduction
-LovelyStats is a server side plugin to track your in-game infos.
+LovelyStats is a server side plugin to track your in-game infos. <br>
-It also provides a leaderboard to see the top stats on the server.
+It also provides a leaderboard to see the top stats on the server.  <br>
-I tried to make it as efficient as possible so there is no perfomance impact.
+I tried to make it as efficient as possible so there is no perfomance impact. <br>
 ### Screenshots
 |                                          |                                          |                                          |
 |------------------------------------------|------------------------------------------|------------------------------------------|